Countable and Uncountable Infinities

 *

-“A countably infinite set is one you can ‘count’, meaning you can put its members into one-to-one correspondence with the natural numbers (1, 2, 3, …).
-All countably infinite sets are considered to have the same ‘size’ or cardinality.
+“A countably infinite set is one you can ‘count’, meaning you can put its members into a one-to-one correspondence with the natural numbers (1, 2, 3, …).

 This idea seems to make sense, but it has some funny consequences.
 For example, the even natural numbers are countably infinite because you can pair the number 2 with the number 1, 4 with 2, 6 with 3, and so on.
-So there are just as many even numbers as natural numbers, even though intuitively you’d think there should only be half as many.
+So there are just as many even natural numbers as total natural numbers, even though intuitively you’d think there should only be half as many.

 It was Galileo (1562–1647) who first noticed these funny results, and they put him off thinking about infinity.”
 [3]